thanushpatlolla/MNIST-NN/README.md

 # Neural Network from Scratch

-A complete implementation of a neural network from scratch using only NumPy for image classification on MNIST and CIFAR-10 datasets.
+A complete implementation of a neural network from scratch using only NumPy for image classification on MNIST, FashionMNIST, CIFAR-10 datasets.
 This project demonstrates the fundamentals of deep learning by implementing all core components manually.

 Taught me a lot about all the math behind core features used in most deep neural networks.
 Also helped me understand hyperparameter optimization.

-Does quite well on MNIST but struggles on CIFAR-10 as expected when we don't use a CNN.
+Does quite well on MNIST/FashionMNIST but struggles on CIFAR-10 as expected when we don't use a CNN.

 MNIST Accuracy is around 98%
+FashionMNIST Accuracy is around 92%
 CIFAR-10 Accuracy is around 59%

 ## Features